Jarthianur/VirtualFlightRadar-Backend/README.md

 or manually. -> [How to install boost](http://www.boost.org/doc/libs/1_63_0/more/getting_started/index.html)

-Note that the boost version from package manager may be too old. *( >= 1.58.0 veriyfied to work also)*
+Note that the boost version from package manager may be too old. *( >= 1.58.0 verified to work also)*

 ## Installation